unixunion/nginx/README.md

 Now resolve any issues in the patching if required.

 ### Generate the Patch

+Generate a patch, review and adapt as needed.

 ```bash
 git diff release-${NGINX_UPGRADE_VERSION} ':(exclude)README.md' | tee ja4.patch
 ```